-In April 2014 Florida Citizens accessed the capital markets to significantly increase its reinsurance protection via the issuance of a \$1.5 billion catastrophe bond-the largest single catastrophe bond issuance in history.
-The 2014 transaction is the third capital market risk transfer secured by Florida Citizens in the past three years (a \$750 million catastrophe bond was issued in 2012 and a second \$250 million catastrophe bond was issued in March 2013).
+In May 2015 Citizens accessed the capital markets for the fourth time, increasing its reinsurance protection for Florida named-storm risks (covering tropical storms and hurricanes) via the issuance of a \$300 million catastrophe bond.

+The 2015 transaction is the fourth capital market risk transfer secured by Citizens in the past four years.
+(A \$750 million catastrophe bond was issued in 2012 and a second \$250 million catastrophe bond was issued in March 2013, and in April 2014 a third \$1.5 billion catastrophe bond was issued-the largest single catastrophe bond issuance in history.)